infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 <CSEmbed title="Custom filter type and filter editor for canDesign column" id="infinite-table-filters-with-custom-editor-and-filter-type-ptlq2v"/>

-The example above, besides showing how to define <DPropLink name="filterTypeS" code={false}>a custom filter type</DPropLink>, also shows how to define a custom filter editor.
+The example above, besides showing how to define <DPropLink name="filterTypes" code={false}>a custom filter type</DPropLink>, also shows how to define a custom filter editor.

 <Note title="Providing a Custom Filter Editor">